gitRedDev/bookmark-saver/README.md

-# fav-saver
+# bookmark-saver
-Save your chrome favorites with a single click
+Save your chrome bookmarks with a single click